brageon/biwa/README.md

 # Beneficial Impact

-BIWA is a framework for ethical and predictive decision modeling using **ontological nodes**.
+BIWA is a local context-dependent intent mapping (LCIM) for ethical and predictive decision modeling using **ontological nodes**.
 Built for scientists, strategists, system architects, and institutional designers.

 <h2>Setup</h2>